 Though some SEO experts will tell you to make sure your meta descriptions all finish with complete sentences, a half-sentence can do wonders for your click-through rate (CTR).

-If you’re going to use this strategy, it’s good to get your meta description as close to the rough 155-character limit as possible.
+If you’re going to use this strategy, it’s good to get your meta description as close to the rough 160-character limit as possible.

 The next meta descriptions to focus on are your category page, or collection page, meta descriptions.
 The purpose of this page is to group similar products together for customers to browse.
-Collections pages can show up for broad, high-volume keywords, like “woman’s shoes” or “men’s sandals.”
+Collection pages can show up for broad, high-volume keywords, like “women’s shoes” or “men’s sandals.”

-Your category page meta description should draw people in by showing relevant information about the collection, like how DSW lists out the different shoe types in their women’s shoes category.
+Your category page meta description should draw people in by showing relevant information about the collection, like how DSW lists out the different shoe types in its women’s shoes category.

-They also use simple action phrases like “Shop online for …” and “enjoy a large selection and free shipping …” to encourage clicks from browsers.
+It also uses simple action phrases like “Shop online for …” and “enjoy a large selection and free shipping …” to encourage clicks from browsers.

 If you want to spice up your description, Doug Pierce, Director of Hong Kong–based marketing agency Cogney, suggests using emojis.
-“A trick I like to employ is using check marks ✔️ to call out the sub-collections of products we have if it’s a product collection page.”
+“A trick I like to employ is using check marks (✔️) to call out the sub-collections of products we have if it’s a product collection page,” he says.

-He also suggests including numbers in the description (where relevant) and using power words like “free” or “exclusive” to grab peoples’ attention.
-Katie-Jay Simmons, an ecommerce specialist from Fit Small Business, agrees.
-She says, “If your store has any special offers running—like free shipping, extended warranties, or sales—it can make for good content to include in a meta description as well.”
+Doug also suggests including numbers in the description (where relevant) and using power words like “free” or “exclusive” to grab people’s attention.
+And if your store is running any special offers—like free shipping, extended warranties, or sales—it can be good to include in a meta description as well.

 How to write a good meta description